uf2020/ccxt/Manual.md

 3. Check you API credentials.
 Try a fresh new keypair if possible.
 4. Read the [docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchanges) and compare your verbose output to the docs.
 5. Check your nonce.
 If you used your API keys with other software, you most likely should [override your nonce function](#overriding-the-nonce) to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
+6. Check your request rate if you are getting nonce errors.
+Your private requests should not follow one another quickly.
+You should not send them one after another in a split second or in short time.
+The exchange will most likely ban you, if you don't make a delay before sending each new request, or, in other words, if you hit their rate limit by sending private requests too frequently.
+Add a delay to your subsequent requests, like show in the long-poller [examples](https://github.com/ccxt-dev/ccxt/tree/master/examples).
-6. Check your connectivity with the exchange by accessing it with your browser.
+7. Check your connectivity with the exchange by accessing it with your browser.
-7. Check your connection with the exchange through a proxy.
+8. Check your connection with the exchange through a proxy.
 Read the [Proxy](https://github.com/kroitor/ccxt/wiki/Install#proxy) section for more details.
-8. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
+9. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
-9. Check if there were any news from the exchange recently regarding downtime for maintenance.
+10. Check if there were any news from the exchange recently regarding downtime for maintenance.
 Some exchanges go offline for updates regularly (like once a week).

 ## Notes